GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler: Analysis

 \subsection{On Sampling Behavior}

 \paragraph{Answer-level diversity}

 \Cref{fig:latent_div} reports the average number of unique decoded answers per prompt in the main experiment.
-Compared to JS in \Cref{tab:analysis_sampling_quality}, which measures probability-level perturbation, answer diversity captures discrete branching behavior after greedy decoding.
+Compared to distribution shift in \Cref{tab:analysis_sampling_quality}, which measures changes in the answer distribution, answer diversity captures discrete branching behavior after greedy decoding.
 Higher diversity does not necessarily imply stronger sampling gain or better pass@$N$ scaling.
-In particular, standard Gaussian noise often produces more distinct answers than GTS at moderate budgets, yet achieves weaker SG and scaling performance.
+In particular, StandardG often produces more unique decoded answers than GTS at moderate budgets, yet this additional branching does not translate into higher SG or stronger pass@N scaling.
+This again shows that more diverse outputs are not necessarily more decision-useful ones.

 \paragraph{Step-wise signal-to-noise ratio}

 To analyze how stochastic intervention evolves across latent reasoning steps, we measure a step-wise signal-to-noise ratio (SNR).
 At latent step $t$, the sampler predicts a mean vector $\mu_t \in \mathbb{R}^D$ and diagonal log standard deviation $\log \sigma_t \in \mathbb{R}^D$.
 We define: